The Univalence Principle: Higher categories

-Thus, it seems difficult, if not impossible, to represent a lax functor between univalent bicategories as a model of a diagram theory.
-However, many lax functors arising in practice involve \emph{non-univalent} bicategories, and often this is because they are more naturally viewed as framed bicategories, i.e., as certain double categories.
-Since a \emph{horizontally} lax \emph{double} functor does preserve \emph{vertical} equivalences, and is invariant under equivalence of framed bicategories, there is no difficulty in writing down a signature for such functors, which includes many if not most naturally-occuring lax functors.
+However, as noted above and argued in~\cite{shulman:frbi}, such bicategories are often better viewed as double categories.
+Since a \emph{horizontally} lax \emph{double} functor does preserve \emph{vertical} equivalences, and is invariant under equivalence of double categories, there is no difficulty in writing down a signature for such functors, which includes many if not most naturally-occuring lax functors.
 We leave the details to the reader. \end{remark}